dm17ryk/nicels/README.md

 configuration directory and edit it with your preferred SQLite tooling.
 Because the configuration lives in a single file, overrides replace the entire database—copy the default, modify it, and place the customised version wherever you want it to apply (e.g. `~/.nicels/DB/NLS.sqlite3`).
-The `--copy-config` and `--copy-config-only` options copy the currently detected database into the user directory for convenience.
+Running any `nls db --set-*` command as a regular user bootstraps a personal database automatically if one is not present.

 ## CLI usage
 ### Quick start